juhoinkinen/Annif-wiki/Running-as-a-WSGI-service.md

 # Create a system user and group

-You don't want to run Annif as root, so let's create a system user and group for it.
+You don't want to run Annif as root for security reasons, so let's create a system user and group for it.
 This will also create the `/srv/Annif` directory, which will be set as the home directory of the `annif` account:

     sudo addgroup --system annif
     sudo adduser --system --home /srv/Annif --ingroup annif --shell /bin/bash annif